 Stade’s Farm offers summer and fall raspberries.
 The summer crop is available most of July and the fall crop begins in mid-to-late August and continues to produce until early to mid-October.
 Raspberries are always available on a first-come, first served basis and there are days that no raspberries are available to pick as we wait for more to ripen.
 Please always confirm availability before you take a drive to the farm.
 Visit our FACEBOOK page for the most up-to-date information.
 Please read more information below.

-Stade’s has 2 acres of prime picking of this popular fruit available for your enjoyment!
-We have four varieties of summer raspberries and six varieties of fall berries helping to extend the picking season.
+Stade’s has over three acres of prime picking of this popular fruit available for your enjoyment!
+We have four varieties of summer raspberries and six varieties of fall berries to extend the picking season.
 Be sure to sign up for our email updates and also watch our website, Facebook, Twitter and our Newsletter for the most up-to-date information on picking conditions and availability.

-Note: There is a $3 minimum U-PICK purchase of raspberries per person required to enter the pick-your-own patch.
+Note: There is a $5 minimum purchase per person required to enter the raspberry Pick-Your-Own area.

-Baskets are included in the price.
-You must pick using the containers we provide.
+Baskets are included in the price and picking must be done using the containers we provide.

 How to Pick Raspberries